gunsodo/tmlcc2021/representation/README.md

 ## Bag-of-atoms (BOA)
 edit directory on line 16 of gen-bag-of-atoms.py and bag-of-atoms.py.
 Running bag-of-atoms.py will generate a csv file containing the 216 epsilon and 216 sigma "bags" with their corresponding atoms.
 Then, run gen-bag-of-atoms to generate a descriptor csv file.

+## Chemical Motif Density
+edit motif_dict on line 12 and run the code to generate a descriptor csv file.